-Time for the next edition of Metal Anarchy’s “new music showcase,” the feature where I introduce you to artists that readers of this site may find interesting.
-This time I have an exclusive Q&A with Zardonic.
+Time for the next edition of Metal Anarchy’s “new music showcase,” the feature where I introduce you to bands that readers of this site may find interesting.
+This time I have an exclusive Q&A with Sir Curse.

-METAL ANARCHY: Tell me a little about your project:
+METAL ANARCHY: Tell me a little about your band:

 METAL ANARCHY: Who are your main influences?

-METAL ANARCHY: What can you say about your latest release “Become” and why should readers of this site check it out?
+METAL ANARCHY: What is your latest release and why should readers of this site check it out?

 METAL ANARCHY: What can people expect when they go to your live shows?

-METAL ANARCHY: Where do you see yourself in 5 years?
+METAL ANARCHY: Where do you see your band heading in 5 years?

 SIR CURSE: We’d love to tour Asia!!
 Bill can speak Japanese so he can be our guide.
 Playing Glastonbury would be a dream come true.
 I think, really, we just want to keep playing shows and putting out albums.
 If we can get to the point where we put an album one year and tour the next we would be really happy.
 We’d also like to make a book of all our artwork and stories.
 Such a personal way of creating a world with the fans!